Tax Free Benefits

 Clothing Uniforms (including a visible logo) or protective clothing necessary for the job are usually exempt.
 Everyday clothing, even if required for work, is not.

-Homeworking Payments to employees working from home can be exempt if they cover additional household expenses incurred due to work.
+Homeworking allowance Payments to employees working from home can be exempt if they cover additional household expenses incurred due to work.
 Alternatively a flat rate of £6 per week or £26 per month can be paid.

 Incidental Overnight Expenses Employers can pay up to a certain limit per night tax-free to cover incidental expenses when employees stay away overnight for work. £5 per night in the UK or £10 per night overseas.